 California City

-In the early 1950’s, Mendelsohn, a Czech born sociologist, envisioned a plan to develop a catchment area for the human overflow from Los Angeles and San Francisco.
+In the early 1950’s, Nathan K. Mendelsohn, a Czech born sociologist, envisioned a plan to develop a catchment area for the human overflow from Los Angeles and San Francisco.
 He bought 330 km2 of land in order to experiment with community planning and development theories.
-Construction of his dream began, with laying out a massive grid with 52,000 plots, highways, cul-de-sacs, street signs and power- and waterlines.
+Construction of Mendelsohn’s dream began, with laying out a massive grid with 52,000 plots, highways, cul-de-sacs, street signs and power- and waterlines.
 A Central Park, a lake, a golf course were constructed and model housing was erected.